 - Expression of markers associated with cutaneous nerve fiber subtypes (myelinated, unmyelinated, peptidergic, non-peptidergic)

 - Regulation of skin and hair follicle physiology

-In addition, using RNAseq, qRT-PCR, and/or in situ hybridization, we can analyse the expression of molecules involved in anagen/catagen conversation, and assess these within specific compartments from skin or hair tissue sections following laser capture microdissection.
+In addition, using RNAseq, qRT-PCR, and/or in situ hybridization, we can analyze the expression of molecules involved in cutaneous innervation, and/or neurogenic inflammation, and assess these within specific compartments from skin or hair tissue sections following laser capture microdissection.